tz70s/blog/content/posts/openwhisk-future.md

 Basically, we just call kubernetes api server with 1 to 1 mapping, it'll deal with all scheduling, health check and so on.
 Hence, in this case, the resource allocation is done by Kubernetes scheduling policy, with already well-defined resource matching and algorithm.

 2. **Native(Docker)**:
 Contrast to indirectly calls in Kubernetes, in the native way, we'll have to deal everything by us.
-I've introduced a simple and straightforward algorithm: assign container to a container who has enough resources.
+I've introduced a simple and straight-forward algorithm: assign container to a node who has enough resources.
 This is definitely not ideal, i.e. node search is not scalable, easy fragmentation, etc. We can further improve this in the future.

 <script src="https://gist.github.com/tz70s/c1cf304f2321f1a7292e882f2291d795.js"></script>